How to Make 30-Minute Guava Jam (Mermelada de Guayaba)

 - Remove the “caviar” (seeds) from the vanilla bean.

-2. MAKE GUAVA JAM
+2. COOK GUAVA JAM

-- Add guava puree to a heavy-bottom pot with sugar, lemon zest and juice, and vanilla seeds or vanilla extract.
+- Add guava puree to a heavy-bottom pot with sugar, lemon zest and juice, water and vanilla seeds or vanilla extract.

 - Cook over medium heat for 10 minutes, stirring frequently with a wooden or rubber spatula, to avoid burning.
 Jam should be boiling and bubbling while you stir.